 Laura Marblestone's mother was only 43 when she lost her fight with breast cancer.
 That's why Laura, a registered nurse and resident of Langhorne, PA, regularly performed breast self-exams.
 In May 1990, at the age of 40, Laura detected lumps in her left breast.
 Results from a lumpectomy were benign, but around the same time, she developed a lump under her arm, which her doctor said was a swollen lymph gland, likely related to the surgery.
 "He told me it was nothing, I didn't have to worry."

 In 2007 when Baha Malik started experiencing back pain, he ignored it.
-“You know – that macho thing we do,” said the retired data specialist, who turned 75 in 2013.
+“You know – that macho thing we do,” shares the retired data specialist, who turned 78 in 2016.
 “Finally it got so excruciating that my wife demanded I go to a hospital.
 When I did that, a biopsy revealed that I had cancer of the pancreas.
 That’s when my primary physician made arrangements for me to go to Fox Chase Cancer Center – which was a real blessing.”

 Novella Lyons was well aware that women who have immediate relatives with breast cancer are at increased risk of developing the disease themselves.
 So when her mother died of breast cancer, Novella knew that breast cancer was a real threat.